melatech/DirectoryApp/README.md

 Virgin Money is a directory app which allows the staff to view their collegues contact details and also see which rooms are currently occupied.The Virgin Money App is a kotlin based Android Application which was built using the best practices and the latest technologies.

+The unidirectional architecture with the mvvm pattern was used to make the software build robust in design with a solid architecture
 </br>
 </br>
 **People Screen**